Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Introduction

 \section{Introduction}

 With the rapid advancement of synthetic data generation technologies, distinguishing between genuine and artificial speech signals has become increasingly challenging.
-This issue is particularly relevant today because public and open-source tools enable even unskilled attackers to synthesize highly realistic voice samples that closely resemble human speech~\cite{yan-etal-2023-espnet, ravanelli_2024_speechbrain}.
-Although these technologies offer numerous advantages, such as improving accessibility for speech-impaired individuals~\cite{Metzger_2023_NatureJournal} and supporting multilingual communication~\cite{badlani2023_interspeech}, they also pose several security risks.
-Most pressingly, synthetic speech poses a growing threat to security by enabling spoofing attacks on Automatic Speaker Verification (ASV) systems, as well as impersonation and circumvention of other voice-controlled systems.
-These threats can be exploited in various harmful ways, such as disinformation campaigns~\cite{Bontridder_Poullet_2021_article}, biometric spoofing attacks~\cite{Gupta_2024_EURASIP}, misleading juries in criminal trials through forged audio evidence~\cite{Delfino_2023_LawJournal}, or cloning voices to commit identity fraud~\cite{Dongyang_2022_ICASSP, klapsas_2022_interspeech}.
+Public and open-source tools now enable even unskilled attackers to synthesize highly realistic voice samples that closely resemble human speech~\cite{yan-etal-2023-espnet, ravanelli_2024_speechbrain}.
+While these technologies offer clear benefits, such as improving availability for speech-impaired individuals~\cite{Metzger_2023_NatureJournal} and supporting multilingual communication~\cite{badlani2023_interspeech}, they also pose several security risks.
+Spoofing attacks on Automatic Speaker Verification (ASV) systems, impersonation of trusted speakers, and misuse in voice-controlled interfaces are all well-documented threats.
+These threats can be exploited in various harmful ways, such as disinformation campaigns~\cite{Bontridder_Poullet_2021_article}, bypassing biometric authentication~\cite{Gupta_2024_EURASIP}, forging audio evidence in legal contexts~\cite{Delfino_2023_LawJournal}, or conducting identity fraud through voice cloning~\cite{Dongyang_2022_ICASSP, klapsas_2022_interspeech}.
 The emergence of synthetic audio as a vector for impersonation and manipulation presents a direct challenge to the security and trustworthiness of modern communication systems.
-While deepfake detection models offer a line of defense, many require costly supervised training and large labeled datasets—limiting their scalability.
-This highlights the need for more lightweight or training-free attribution methods.
-Given the risks of synthetic speech signals, various countermeasures have been proposed, focusing primarily on binary deepfake detection.
-This objective is reflected in several well-established benchmark challenges such as Automatic Speaker Verification Spoofing (ASVspoof)~\cite{wang_2024_asvspoof5} and Audio Deepfake Detection (ADD)~\cite{Yi_2023_IJCAI}.
-However, an essential gap remains: \textit{model attribution}, also known as \textit{algorithm recognition}, that is, the identification of the specific data-generating model behind a synthetic speech signal, is still underexplored.
+Current defenses largely focus on binary deepfake detection, i.e., deciding whether an audio signal is real or synthetic.
+While this line of research is valuable and reflected in benchmark challenges such as Automatic Speaker Verification Spoofing (ASVspoof)~\cite{wang_2024_asvspoof5} and Audio Deepfake Detection (ADD)~\cite{Yi_2023_IJCAI}, it addresses only part of the problem.
+Detection confirms manipulation, but attribution identifies the system responsible for the forgery.
+This distinction is critical across forensic, legal, and security domains.